artfulrobot/maths_captcha/README.txt

 It is a stateless mechanism, so no session variables/cookies are required.
 There is a 15 minute timeout from generation to validation.

+Hashes are only valid for the IP address to which they were issued.
+This stops a lot of botnets which distribute a copy of the form around.

+There's a skip maths captcha permission, e.g. for authenticated users.

+The system detects the level of attack and deals differently.
+Anything where the hash has been submitted by an IP it was not issued to, or the hash has been tampered with in some way, or is invalid is classed as a tamper and highly suspect.
+These get a blank response with a 404 (fake, but in the hope that spambots might remove the page from their lists) which saves a few server resources as it does not need to render the rest of the page.
+Other levels are reported as errors to the user.

+You have the option of error_log-ing all attempts.
+This can be used with the configs in the fail2ban folder to ban naughties at firewall level, saving more server resources (as a Drupal bootstrap is not insignificant!).

 ## How to use

 Once installed, go to the configure screen linked to from the modules page,